QUESTIONS TO ASK WHEN MAKING A DECISION

 of life.
 There's no good way to predict how long that immunity will protect a

 newborn to weeks old puppy.

 For these reasons, at Pine Hill, once a bitch is bred I have no visitors until after the

-puppies are six weeks old and have started their immunizations.
+puppies are six+ weeks old, have had their vet check and have started their